kobeSmallman/WIDACRM/README.md

 		APP_KEY=base64:JNF2WNO5MP6WMP3OMQF4QMOIWMO499M=
-			(that's an exmaple APP_KEY, this will be different on everyones computer) Test by doing the following in the same terminal: php artisan serve
+			(that's an exmaple APP_KEY, this will be different on everyones computer) Test by doing the following in the same terminal:

+	Also check this in your php.ini file to make sure it is enabled (around line 943/944) extension=pdo_mysql
+		php artisan serve